14-Day Budget Itinerary for the North Island of New Zealand

 Plan an easy 14-day budget and backpacking itinerary around the North Island right here.

-How to Get Around the North Island in Two Weeks on a Budget
+How to Get Around the North Island in 2 Weeks on a Budget

 Two weeks gives you plenty of time to explore the North Island without feeling too rushed.
 The best ways to get around, utilising the below itinerary, are as follows:

-- Rental car or campervan – For freedom to visit all of the stops we recommend in this budget two-week itinerary, rent a car or campervan.
-As this itinerary starts in Auckland and ends in Wellington, we recommend choosing a rental company that have depots in both cities.
+For freedom to visit all of the stops we recommend in this budget two-week itinerary, rent a car or campervan.
+As this itinerary starts in Auckland and ends in Wellington, we recommend choosing a rental company that has depots in both cities.
 Start your research with The Guide to Renting a Car or Campervan in New Zealand or The Best Backpacker Campervan Rentals in New Zealand.

-- Domestic flights – The below itinerary begins in Auckland and ends in Wellington.
-Both cities have international airports and are well connected by domestic flights.
+The below itinerary begins in Auckland and ends in Wellington.
+Both cities have international airports and are well-connected by domestic flights.
 If you’re leaving New Zealand from Auckland, you will need to consider booking a domestic flight from Wellington to Auckland.

 Day 1 – Auckland Airport to Auckland Central

 It’s real; you’re in New Zealand!
 Because this country is far from where many of you are coming from, chances are you’ll be tired and jet-lagged (or super excitable from the adrenaline, but that wears off eventually).
 With that in mind, we recommend either picking up your car rental if it’s at the airport or using one of the affordable bus and shuttle options to get to Auckland Central.